meetjey/shadowCaptcha/readme.md

 #ShadowCaptcha the invisible captcha

 Use standard user interaction to detect human activity.
 Encode your action path to prevent robot to read and send spam to it.
+Use honeypot to trap robot, if an extra field is completed, form not submitted.

 At this time, plugin is available with
 - jQuery 1.8+